adityaanand176/lung-cancer-research/README.md

 ## Acknowledgements

-- This research is conducted under the supervision of Dr. Pawan Kumar Singh.
+- This research is conducted under the supervision of **Dr. Pawan Kumar Singh.**
+- Special thanks to the contributors and maintainers of the Hugging Face Transformers library for providing the pre-trained models and tools that facilitated this research.

+## Team Members
+- **Dr. Pawan Kumar Singh** (Supervisor)
+- **Yash Raj Singh** - Jadavpur University (Researcher)
+- **Ishant Sarthak Singh** - Jadavpur University (Researcher)
+- **Aditya Anand** - Jadavpur University (Researcher)

 ## License

-This project is for academic and research purposes only.
+This project is for research and educational purposes only.